munificent/craftinginterpreters/book/classes-and-instances.md

     How do other dynamically-typed languages handle missing fields?
 What do you think Lox should do?
 Implement your solution.

-2. Fields are accessed at runtime by their string name.
+2. Fields are accessed at runtime by their *string* name.
 But that name must always appear directly in the source code as an identifier token.
 A user program cannot imperatively build a string value and then use that as the name of a field.
 Do you think they should be able to?
-Come up with some language feature to add to Lox that enables that and implement it.
+Devise a language feature that enables that and implement it.

 3. Conversely, Lox offers no way to *remove* a field from an instance.
-You can set its value to `nil`, but the entry in the hash table is still there.
+You can set a field's value to `nil`, but the entry in the hash table is still there.
 How do other languages handle this?
 Choose and implement a strategy for Lox.

 4. Because fields are accessed by name at runtime, working with instance state is slow.
 It's technically a constant-time operation -- thanks hash tables --